InformaticRevolution/IRProductBundle/Resources/doc/options.md

 Using Options With IRProductBundle
 ==================================

-1. Create your OptionValue class
+1. Create your classes
-2. Create your Option class
+2. Define the Product-Option relation
-3. Define the Product-Option relation
+3. Configure the Options
-4. Configure the Options
+4. Import the routing file
-5. Import the routing file
+5. Update your database schema

-6. Update your database schema
+### Step 1: Create your classes

-### Step 1: Create your OptionValue class
+**a) Create your OptionValue class**

 ##### Annotations
 ``` php